bitfront-exchange/bitfront-api-docs/2_Authentication_and_Security_Policy.md

 # Authentication and security policy

-BITBOX API (beta) has an authentication and security policy for user protection.
+BITBOX API has an authentication and security policy for user protection.
 All users who want to use the API must comply with the policy.

 ## API KEY and API SECRET

-To use BITBOX API (beta), you must have your own API KEY and API SECRET.
+To use BITBOX API, you must have your own API KEY and API SECRET.

-  - To gain an API KEY and an API SECRET, see the [notice in BITBOX](https://www.bitbox.me/notice/20091925).
-    You must sign up to [BITBOX](http://bitbox.me) to get API KEY and API SECRET.
+  - To gain an API KEY and an API SECRET, you must sign up to [BITBOX](http://bitbox.me).
+See [Prerequisites](1_Overview.md#prerequisites) for details.
   - API KEYs and API SECRETs are case sensitive.

 > **Note**